jbasset/jbasset.github.io/index.markdown

 # Research Interests

-I am currently working on space-time 3D animation stylization.
+I am currently working on 3D animation stylization.
 My focus is on stylization of the geometry and motion of 3D animations in order to recreate traditional 2D animation effects.
 I am also interested in perception of animations by observers.
 During my Ph.D. thesis, I worked on transfer of animations between characters, focusing on morphologically and perceptually plausible deformations.
 In earlier projects, I worked on human computer interaction in virtual and mixed reality environments.